 It's important to remember that neither bras nor bralettes are meant to replace each other.
 They are designed to meet different needs and preferences.
 While some may consider bralettes to be a healthier option due to their unrestricted design, they may not be the best choice for everyone.
 For those with heavier breasts, proper support is essential to prevent long-term issues such as back or neck pain and sagging.

-There is no "best" option as it is subjective and dependent on various factors such as size, occasion, preference, and outfit.
+There is no definitive "best" option, as it is subjective and dependent on various factors such as size, occasion, preference, and outfit.
 It's important to make wise choices and consider these factors before making a decision.

 As discussed earlier, it's crucial to carefully weigh your options before making a decision.
 With that in mind, let's explore some bra and bralette styles that may suit your needs and preferences.